Rays vs. Royals Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- In eight starts this season, he's earned a quality start in one of them.
+- In 17 starts this season, he's earned a quality start in 10 of them.

-- Glasnow has pitched five or more innings in three straight games and will look to extend that streak.
+- Eflin has five starts in a row of five innings or more.

+- He has two appearances this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent